 Well, I won’t actually tell you — you’ll have to watch the show — but Thorsten Bonsch (Xenomurphy) has continued his series of scenes celebrating the 50th anniversary of Doctor Who with two scenes from the 2007 episode “Gridlock”.
-First, Thorsten has recreated the incredible scene in which the Doctor and Martha encounter the world’s Continue reading →

-Just to prove that there are indeed much more interesting potential licenses LEGO could pursue (notwithstanding the existing Character Building sets), here’s a scene from Doctor Who built by Connor H. Connor uses forced perspective in the background, and the photo’s lighting is consistent with some very blue artwork by Tim Doyle.
-(It’s not the Continue reading →
+Just to prove that there are indeed much more interesting potential licenses LEGO could pursue (notwithstanding the existing Character Building sets), here’s a scene from Doctor Who built by Connor H.

 Alex Jones (Orion Pax) hits another 80′s homerun.
 Not only is this a clean, sytlish build, but the integration of the light brick into the hood actually made me giggle a little bit.
 I so want to zoom this vigorously on my desk right now.
 The Hoff would be so proud.
-Please check out the Continue reading →

 Growing up in Asia, the classic Doctor Who was never available to me, so I only got into the show around 2005 here in the States, with the Ninth Doctor.
 Nevertheless, I’m excited about the 50th anniversary of the show this year.
 But not as excited as Thorsten Bonsch (Xenomurphy), who promises 11 LEGO models over the next several months, each inspired by the incarnations of the Doctor since 1963.

 The death-rays that Daleks use to EXTERMINATE! make sense.
 The plungers?
 Not so much.
 Pascal (pasakuru76) helps me to understand the purpose of that singular device.